ephysteris04/datasciencecoursera/HelloWorld.md

 ## R Markdown

-## This is a markdown file
+## This is a markdown file.

-This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this: